JustinInCoding/HIITFit/README.md

 - use try...catch with error to handle the error may be caused by load from or save to a file
 - use Alert to inform user loading file error
 - use map to transform exerciseDay to plistData
+- use custom button style with shadow to make a neumorphic button

 ## Features